-- The area immediately surrounding the unit should be dry, clean, and free of debris. - Position and operate the unit on a firm, level surface. - If the unit is equipped with a frame grounding stud, follow any local, state, and National Electrical Code (NEC) guidelines when connecting.
+- The area immediately surrounding the unit should be dry, clean, and free of debris. - Position and operate the unit on a firm, level surface. - If the unit is equipped with a frame grounding stud, follow the National Electrical Code (NEC), state, and local regulations when connecting.